rentruewang/snippets/README.md

 ## What languages are you interested in working on?

-I'm only interested in Python, Modern C++/C/CUDA, and Flutter (Dart) for building UI.
+I'm only interested in Python, and Modern C++/C/CUDA.
 [Any performant system comes down to algorithms and engineering](https://stackoverflow.com/a/4911818), and programming languages is just a small part of engineering (e.g. less than architecture design).
-These are more than enough to cover my use cases.
+These are more than enough to cover my use cases (I do not build too much frontend).

 Personally, I treat all other languages as domain specific and use them from time to time, but those aren't my focus. **Languages are the same anyways (except maybe functional languages), so they can be picked up easily**.

 ## Resources for learning those languages?

-See the concepts for [Python](./python/README.md), [Modern C++](./cxx/README.md), [Dart](./dart/README.md)
+See the concepts for [Python](./python/README.md), [Modern C++](./cxx/README.md)

-## What do I use Python, C++, and Dart for?
+## What do I use Python and C++ for?

 🐍 Python: